 Certain psychoactive compounds, such as psilocybin, are considered controlled substances under Canada's Controlled Drugs and Substances Act, or the CDSA.
 Specifically, psilocin (3 - [2 - (dimethylamino)ethyl] - 4 - hydroxyindole) and any salt thereof and psilocybin (3 - [2 - (dimethylamino)ethyl] - 4 - phosphoryloxyindole) and any salt thereof, are listed under Schedule III of the CDSA.
 Psilocin and psilocybin are also restricted drugs under Part J of the Food and Drug Regulations.
 In Canada, MDMA and ketamine are Schedule I controlled substances, while LSD is a Schedule III controlled substance.
 The production, possession, obtaining, trafficking (including, among other things, sale, distribution, and administration), importing or exporting of controlled substances and precursors is prohibited in Canada unless specifically permitted by applicable law.
-Penalties for contravention of the CDSA related to Schedule I substances are the most punitive, with Schedule II being less punitive than Schedule I, and Schedule III being less punitive than Schedule I and II.
+Penalties for contravention of the CDSA related to Schedule II substances are the most punitive, with Schedule II being less punitive than Schedule I and II.
 A party may seek government approval for an exemption under Section 56(1) of the CDSA to allow for the possession, transport or production of a controlled substance for medical or scientific purposes or if such usage is otherwise in the public interest.